marianmoldovan/atclegonxt/README.md

-atclegonxt
+Android Lego NXT App
 ==========

-Lego NXT Android app
+Simple Android app for handling a Lego NXT with the standard mount.

+Uses project Lejos as the interface connectivity to the robot.